Saskatchewan Highway 4

-Highway 4 is a major highway in the Canadian province of Saskatchewan.
+Highway 4 is a major provincial highway in the Canadian province of Saskatchewan.
 It runs from U.S. Route 191 at the United States border near Monchy to Highway 224 / Highway 904 in Meadow Lake Provincial Park.
 Highway 4 is about 652 km long.

 Major communities that Highway 4 passes through are Swift Current, Rosetown, Biggar, Battleford, North Battleford, and Meadow Lake.
 It also passes The Battlefords Provincial Park.

 History

 Highway 4 was originally designated as Provincial Highway 1, while the present-day Highway 1 was designated as Provincial Highway 4.
 The designations were switched around c.
 1940 to allow for the future Trans-Canada Highway to have the same number across western Canada.

 Route description

 Highway 4S

 Several maps, such as MapArt's mapbook of Saskatchewan Cities and Towns shows a Highway 4S spur heading east from the intersection of Highway 4 in Swift Current to the city's airport, following Airport Road.
 The roadway is not designated Highway 4S on the Saskatchewan Highway's Official Highway Map.